Fermiac/woocommerce-siftscience/readme.txt

 === Sift for WooCommerce ===
 Contributors: nabsul, ramico
-Tags: sift science, woocommerce, fraud, fermiac Requires at least: 4.7.1
+Tags: sift, woocommerce, fraud, fermiac
+Requires at least: 5.4.2
-Tested up to: 5.4.2
+Tested up to: 5.7.2
-Stable tag: 1.1.0
+Stable tag: 1.2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin integrates Sift fraud detection with your WooCommerce store.
-Plugin is tested with WordPress (5.4.2) and WooCommerce (4.3.1).
+Plugin is tested with WordPress (5.7.2) and WooCommerce (5.3.0).

 == Description ==